joolstorrentecalo/gitlab-foss/doc/user/group/saml_sso/index.md

 ### Link SAML to your existing GitLab.com account

 > - **Remember me** checkbox [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/121569) in GitLab 15.7.

-NOTE:
-If the user is an [enterprise user](../../enterprise_user/index.md) of that group, the following steps do not apply.
-The enterprise user must instead [sign in with a SAML account that has the same email as the GitLab account](#returning-users-automatic-identity-relinking).
-This allows GitLab to link the SAML account to the existing account.

 To link SAML to your existing GitLab.com account: